-- 12.10.1 You must prevent any contamination of or damage to stormwater assets, waterways, public trees and green infrastructure, and ensure that sediment is retained within the site. - 12.10.2 In planning your project, you should select an appropriate site layout and work methods to prevent, minimise and manage sources of water contamination and uncontrolled discharge from the site. - 12.10.3 Residues and wastes generated by concrete, brick, paving or asphalt cutting works (including loose material such as crushed rock from pavement base layers) must be prevented from entering the stormwater system and from damaging public trees and green infrastructure. - (a) On site mixing of concrete, and cutting of bricks and pavers must be carried out in designated areas that are capable of containing any waste and excess water. - (b) Mortar must not be mixed in gutters, drains or any location that could drain to the stormwater system. - 12.10.4 Downstream stormwater pits must be protected from sediment using gravel sausages as a precautionary measure on all sites.
-Gravel sausages should: - (a) comprise a geotextile sleeve filled with 25-50 mm gravel to 150 mm height - (b) be placed across stormwater pit openings, located against the kerb on the upslope side of the pit and extending beyond the width of any grated entry - (c) maintain a 100 mm gap between the sausage and the front of the pit - (d) be inspected and cleaned regularly, with any build-up against the sausage collected and disposed of on site.
+- 12.10.1 You are responsible for preventing any contamination of or damage to stormwater assets, waterways, public trees and green infrastructure, and ensuring that sediment is retained within the site. - 12.10.2 In planning your project, you should select an appropriate site layout and work methods to prevent, minimise and manage sources of water contamination and uncontrolled discharge from the site. - 12.10.3 Residues and wastes generated by concrete, brick, paving or asphalt cutting works (including loose material such as crushed rock from pavement base layers) must be prevented from entering the stormwater system and from damaging public trees and green infrastructure. - (a) On site mixing of concrete, and cutting of bricks and pavers must be carried out in designated areas that are capable of containing any waste and excess water. - (b) Mortar must not be mixed in gutters, drains or any location that could drain to the stormwater system.

-- 12.10.5 Stormwater channels must be kept clear of obstructions at all times.
+- 12.10.4 Downstream stormwater pits must be protected from sediment using gravel sausages as a precautionary measure on all sites.
+Gravel sausages should: - (a) comprise a geotextile sleeve filled with 25-50 mm gravel to 150 mm height - (b) be placed across stormwater pit openings, located against the kerb on the upslope side of the pit and extending beyond the width of any grated entry - (c) maintain a 100 mm gap between the sausage and the front of the pit - (d) be inspected and cleaned regularly, with any build-up against the sausage collected and disposed of on site. - 12.10.5 Stormwater channels must be kept clear of obstructions at all times.
 Other than 12.10.4 above, you must not block any stormwater channel with any object permitted to be placed on the road. - 12.10.6 Stockpiling of loose materials should be minimised.
 If stockpiling is unavoidable, this should be located in a designated area on site, away from drainage lines.
-Stockpiles must be covered when not in active use, and methods to reduce uncontrolled transport (such as polymer stabilisers, watering down and sediment traps) employed at all other times. - 12.10.7 Materials spilt in public space must be collected and removed immediately using dry sweeping. - 12.10.8 Equipment used for transporting or handling materials (such as trucks, skips or containers) must not be washed in public space or into any drain. - 12.10.9 Free-flowing water from hoses must not be used in public space, to prevent polluted water from entering the stormwater system or impacting public trees or green infrastructure. - 12.10.10 To discharge any water from the site you must comply with Environment Protection Authority Victoria regulations and any requirements of the relevant authority: - we are the authority for the municipal stormwater system - the local sewerage network is managed by the responsible water authority - Melbourne Water is the authority for major wastewater and sewerage drains.
+Stockpiles must be covered when not in active use, and methods to reduce uncontrolled transport (such as polymer stabilisers, watering down and sediment traps) employed at all other times. - 12.10.7 Materials spilt in public space must be collected and removed immediately using dry sweeping. - 12.10.8 Equipment used for transporting or handling materials (such as trucks, skips or containers) must not be washed in public space or into any drain. - 12.10.9 Free-flowing water from hoses must not be used in public space, to prevent polluted water from entering the stormwater system or impacting public trees or green infrastructure. - 12.10.10 To discharge any water from the site you must comply with Environment Protection Authority